verySmolBrain/random-penguin-facts/README.md

 ## Emscripten

 For instructions on how to install Emscripten you can go [here](https://emscripten.org/docs/getting_started/downloads.html).
 I've noted down the instructions for Ubuntu though it's very similar on other OS.
 Current project is using `Emscripten version 3.1.40`.
+Personally I like to install this in /opt/.

 ```shell
 git clone https://github.com/emscripten-core/emsdk.git